Asian American Plays, by Authors (L)

 It tells the story of Amy Wu, a recently divorced, young traditional folk dancer from China who struggles to reconcile her sensuality and intellectual nature while dealing with a traditional Asian American aunt and an ex-husband who wants to come back into her life.

-The Fan Tan King is adapted from Mr. Lee’s novel, DAYS OF THE TONG WARS, set in late 19th century San Francisco, a time when Chinese pioneers arrived to the Land of the Golden Mountain with firecrackers and lion dancers in their quest for the American Dream.
-The Fan Tan King refers to Peter Fong, a gambling czar and businessman; Peter has a wife, who pines for a simpler life and more children to join her only son.
+The Fan Tan King is adapted from Mr. Lee’s novel, DAYS OF THE TONG WARS, set in late 19th century San Francisco, when Chinese pioneers arrived to the Land of the Golden Mountain in their quest for the American Dream.
+The Fan Tan King is Peter Fong, a gambling czar and businessman; Peter has a wife, who pines for a simpler life and more children to join her only son.
 His authority is challenged by his rival, Sam Fat, who wants control of Chinatown.
 There are a dozen colorful supporting characters who epitomize the diverse Chinatown community.
-This musical is good old-fashioned fun for the whole family while illuminating important aspects of Asian American history.

 - Pyros (1983)